aiucl/aiucl.github.io/_posts/2019-12-21-spread-divergence.md

 Interestingly, this condition on the kernel is equivalent to the condition on the kernel in the MMD framework[^Gretton], which is an alternative way to define a divergence between distributions.
 It is easy to show that the Gaussian distribution has strictly positive Fourier Transform and thus defines a valid spread divergence.
 Another useful spread distribution with this property is the Laplace distribution.

-We discussed the above in the context of the KL divergence, but the argument also holds for the more general class of $f$-divergences, broadening the class of training objectives now available to train deterministic output generative models.
+We discussed the above in the context of the KL divergence, but the argument also holds for the more general class of $$f$$-divergences, broadening the class of training objectives now available to train deterministic output generative models.

 ### Machine Learning Applications
 {:.no_toc}